-HTML <select> tag is used to create drop down list of options, which appears when clicking on form element and allows the user to choose one of the options.
+HTML <select> tag is used to create drop down list of options, which appears when the user clicks on form element, and it allows to choose one of the options.

-<option> tag is used to define the possible options to choose from. <option> tag is put into <select> tag.
+The <option> tag is used to define the possible options to choose from.
+The tag is put into the <select> tag.

-The first option from the options’ list is selected by default.
-To change predefined option selected attribute is used.
+The first option from the list of options is selected by default.
+To change a predefined option, the selected attribute is used.

-In this example we have used <optgroup> tag to collect the options into groups.
+In this example, the <optgroup> tag is used to collect the options into groups.

-In this example we used <form> tag, as we need to send the information to the server.
+In this example, the <form> tag is used because we need to send information to the server.

 |autofocus||autofocus||Defines that the list should be focused after the page loads.|

 |disabled||disabled||Indicates that the list is disabled, the user cannot interact with it.|